 - Global stability of spacetimes with supersymmetric compactifications, with Lars Andersson (AEI), Pieter Blue (Edinburgh) and Shing-Tung Yau (Harvard)

-- Stabilizing relativistic fluids on spacetimes with non-accelerated expansion, with David Fajman (Vienna) and Todd Oliynyk (Monash), submitted.
+- Stabilizing relativistic fluids on spacetimes with non-accelerated expansion, with David Fajman (Vienna) and Todd Oliynyk (Monash), accepted by CMP.

-- Global evolution of the U(1) Higgs Boson: nonlinear stability and uniform energy bounds, with Philippe LeFloch (Sorbonne-UPMC) and Shijie Dong (Fudan), submitted.
+- Global evolution of the U(1) Higgs Boson: nonlinear stability and uniform energy bounds, with Philippe LeFloch (Sorbonne-UPMC) and Shijie Dong (Fudan), Annales Henri Poincaré (2020)

-- Attractors of the Einstein-Klein-Gordon system, with David Fajman (Vienna), submitted.
+- Attractors of the Einstein-Klein-Gordon system, with David Fajman (Vienna), Communications in PDE (2020).

 - Stability of a coupled wave-Klein-Gordon system with quadratic nonlinearities, with Shijie Dong (Fudan), Journal of Differential Equations Vol. 269 Issue 9 (2020) 7470-7497.